marvin-j97/lemna/README.md

 lemna deploy
 ```

-If your working directory is different from the project fold, use the --config flag:
+If your working directory is different from the folder containing the Lemna config, use the --config flag:

 ```
 lemna deploy --config ./my-app/lemna.config.json